SOFT MATTER AND BIOLOGICAL PHYSICS - 2022/3

 - Coursework submitted in Week 9, weighted at 30%.
 It will consist of questions testing the student’s understanding of soft matter and biological physics, questions testing problem-solving skills (including estimating quantities from limited information), and questions testing the ability to interpret the predictions of simple models.
 Students will be assigned a unique set of questions to complete on their own.

-- Two hour examination at the end of the semester (70%), with a section A of compulsory questions and a section B with two questions chosen from three.
+- Two-hour, invigilated examination at the end of the semester (70%), with a section A of compulsory questions and a section B with two questions chosen from three.

 Problem sets are provided weekly on topics of soft matter and biological physics, which allow the students to test their understanding of course material.
 In Part A, answer all questions (30 points); in Part B answer two questions out of three (15 points each).
 If all three questions in Part B are attempted, only the best two will be counted.